maryeand/ada-wedge-1/submission_MA.md

 ### Task 1

-* Files for this task:
+Files for this task:
---`Wedge - Part 1 Cleaning`
+- `Wedge - Part 1 Cleaning`

---`Wedge Part 1 - GBQ Connection`: Loads all data into GBQ dataset
+- `Wedge Part 1 - GBQ Connection`: Loads all data into GBQ dataset

 ### Task 2

-* Files for this task:
+Files for this task:
---`Wedge Part 2`: Connects to GBQ, Builds a list of owners, takes a sample of the owners, and extracts all records associated with those owners and writes them to a local text file.
+- `Wedge Part 2`: Connects to GBQ, Builds a list of owners, takes a sample of the owners, and extracts all records associated with those owners and writes them to a local text file.

 ### Task 3

-* Files for this task:
+Files for this task:
---`Wedge Part 3`: runs the three queries and writes the txt files and database.
+- `Wedge Part 3`: runs the three queries and writes the txt files and database.

 ## Query Comparison Results